Brooklyn Travel Diary: your guide to eating, seeing, and doing in the Brooklyn borough of New York City based on local tips and a week of exploring.

 Housing Works Thrift Store: This store is part of a non-profit organization that provides services to assist individuals dealing with homelessness and/or HIV.
 I initially likened it to Goodwill but they are not the same.
 I popped in to browse while I was walking from lunch on 5th Ave (more below) and snagged a copy of Questlove’s Something to Food About.
 Getting a good bargain is made even better by supporting an organization that helps connect people to the resources they need!

 Annie’s Blue Ribbon General Store: This store was the cutest place I saw the whole time.
 I loved every inch of the cheeky mugs, decor, bar accessories, and candles–oh, the candles!
 Annie’s has “millennial girlboss” written all over it.
-They have an online store as well and my favorite items are linked below.
+They have an online store as well so you can shop from wherever.

 Gift Man: This is a souvenir shop where I bought Brooklyn tee shirts for my family and a shot glass for myself.
 Although it’s cheesy and I don’t typically take shots, shot glasses are a no-brainer item you can pick up just about anywhere when looking for souvenirs so I have one from many of the cities I’ve visited.